rrogerc/smr_scheduler/README.md

-# smr_scheduler
+# SMR Scheduler
-This is the repository for the code to generate the term-based schedule for the Student Medical Response Team at the University of Calgary.
+This code generates the term-based schedule for the Student Medical Response Team at the University of Calgary.

-If you have any suggestions, please feel free to send me an email.
-It's hard anticipating all the features you want as I'm not a club member and I've tried my best to design it well but I've missed something.
+If you have suggestions, feel free to email me.
+I've tried my best to design this well, but since I'm not a club member, I might have missed some nuances.

 ## How it Works

 ### Overview
-Instead of generating a schedule every month, the program now generates a schedule for an entire **Term** at once.

-- **Fall Term:** Covers September, October, November, and December.
-- **Winter Term:** Covers January, February, March, and April.

-The schedule is generated manually by the leadership team using the dashboard (see below) before the start of each term.

-Based on everyone's availability, it generates a single Excel sheet for the next 4 months.
-It aims to be as "fair" as possible, strictly targeting **2 shifts per person per week**.

-### Key Features & Changes (v2.0)

-#### 1. Scheduling Logic (Network Flow Optimization)
-The scheduling engine has been completely rewritten using a **Network Flow (Edmonds-Karp) Algorithm**.
-This is a mathematically robust approach that guarantees an optimal distribution of shifts while strictly adhering to constraints.
-It solves the schedule in three precise phases:

-1.  **Phase 1: Senior Spread:** Prioritizes placing at least one senior in every slot (where possible) by treating them as a "scarce resource" and spreading them thin.
-2.  **Phase 2: Senior Depth:** Allows slots to take a second senior if available (up to the strict limit of 2).
-3.  **Phase 3: Balanced Fill:** Iteratively fills the remaining spots with all members, ensuring shifts are spread as evenly as possible across the month (preventing "clumping" or uneven loading).

-**Core Constraints Enforced:**
-- **Strict 2-Shift Cap:** Everyone gets max 2 shifts per week.
-No exceptions.
-- **1 Shift Per Day:** No one is assigned back-to-back shifts or multiple shifts on the same day.
-- **Max 2 Seniors:** No slot ever exceeds 2 seniors.
-- **Max 5 People:** Hard limit on total slot capacity.

-#### 2. Enhanced Excel Output
-The generated Excel sheet is now more detailed and user-friendly:
-- **Shift Count Tab:** Replaced the simple list with a detailed breakdown showing total shifts and a **month-by-month count** for each person.
-- **Visuals:** **Senior names** are now highlighted in **Bold Blue** directly in the calendar grid for easy identification.
-- **Warnings Tab:** A dedicated tab lists any scheduling issues (e.g., if a person couldn't be assigned 2 shifts due to availability).
-- **Timestamp:** Each sheet includes a "Generated On" timestamp (**in MST**) so you know exactly when the data was created.

-#### 3. Dashboard UI Improvements
-- **Smart Term Selection:** The dashboard now automatically selects the **closest relevant term** based on the current date (e.g., defaults to "Fall" if you visit in September).
-- **Versioning:** Schedules are now timestamped in **Calgary Time (MST)** (e.g., `schedule_Fall_2025_2025-12-31-15-30.xlsx`).
-Generating a new schedule **does not overwrite** the old one; it creates a new version.
-- **User Friendly:** Technical terms like "Personal Access Token" have been replaced with "Dashboard Password" for ease of use.

-### How the form uses the data
-First, what submissions does the program take in?
-In SMR, availability is generally assumed to be constant for the whole term based on your class schedule.
-To ensure we only use active members for the specific term, we filter submissions by date:

-- **For the Fall Term:** The program only considers submissions made between **August 1st and November 30th**.
-- **For the Winter Term:** The program only considers submissions made between **December 1st (of the previous year) and March 31st**.

-If a student submits the form multiple times during this window, the program will only take the **latest** submission based on their UCID.
-This allows students to update their availability by simply submitting the form again before the generation deadline.

-### Deterministic Solving
-The Network Flow algorithm is **fully deterministic**.
-This means if you run the program multiple times with the exact same availability data, it will produce the **exact same schedule** every time.
-There is no randomness or "dice rolling" involved.
-This ensures consistency and reproducibility for the leadership team.
+This program generates a schedule for an entire **Term** at once (4 months).

+- **Fall Term:** Sept - Dec
+- **Winter Term:** Jan - Apr

+Leaders use the dashboard to generate the schedule before each term starts.
+It takes everyone's availability and creates a single Excel sheet, aiming for 2 shifts per person per week.

+### Key Features

+#### 1. Scheduling Logic
+The system uses a mathematical algorithm (Network Flow) to create a **Master Weekly Template**.
+Instead of scheduling every week individually, it solves for one ideal week based on availability and applies that pattern to the whole term.

+This means:
+1.  **Consistency:** Your shift stays the same every week (e.g., always Tuesday 10-12).
+2.  **Fairness:** It strictly enforces the 2-shift cap.
+3.  **Stability:** No irregular shift distribution.

+**Constraints:**
+- **2 Shifts Max:** Everyone gets up to 2 shifts a week.
+- **Max 2 Seniors:** A slot can have at most 2 seniors.
+- **Max 5 People:** Total capacity per slot is 5.
+- **Multiple Shifts:** You can work multiple shifts in a day, but never two in the same time slot.

+#### 2. Excel Output
+The generated Excel sheet includes:
+- **Visual Pattern:** The grid uses an alternating color pattern to make rows easier to follow.
+- **Shift Count:** A tab showing total shifts and a monthly breakdown for each person.
+- **Senior Highlighting:** Seniors are highlighted in blue.
+- **Warnings:** A list of any scheduling issues (e.g., if someone couldn't get 2 shifts).

+#### 3. Dashboard
+- **Smart Selection:** Automatically picks the relevant term based on today's date.
+- **Versioning:** Generating a new schedule creates a new version with a timestamp; it doesn't delete old ones.

+### Data & Submissions
+Availability is assumed to be constant for the term.
+The program filters form submissions by date to ensure only current responses are used:

+- **Fall Term:** Submissions from Aug 1 - Nov 30.
+- **Winter Term:** Submissions from Dec 1 - Mar 31.

+If a student submits multiple times, only their latest submission (by UCID) is used.

 ### Calendar Integration
-I've included in the output a ICS integration.
-The user just needs to click on the link in the spreadsheet and they can subscribe to it in their calendar app.
-This way, if any changes are made to the schedule their calendar will also be updated automatically.
+The "Shift Count" tab in the Excel sheet has a link for each person to subscribe to their personal calendar feed (ICS).
+This feed updates automatically if the schedule changes.

-## Dashboard (The UI)
+## Using the Dashboard
-I've built a simple UI hosted on GitHub Pages so leaders can manually trigger a schedule generation.

-To use the dashboard:
-1. Log in with your **Dashboard Password** (GitHub Token).
+1. Log in with your password.
-2. Choose the **Term** and **Year** from the global selector.
+2. Select the Term and Year.
 3. Click **Generate New Version**.
-4. The new Excel file will appear in the list once the GitHub Action finishes (usually takes ~30 seconds).

-## Security
-This repository needs to be public in order to do calendar integration.
-Because of this, I've hidden sensitive information like the Excel Sheet link and email keys using GitHub Secrets.
-I've also setup a hash for the ICS calendar links so the links for each person are random and have no identifying data.
+4. Wait about 3-4 minutes for the backend to finish, then refresh the list to see the new file.